carbon-language/carbon-lang/docs/design/classes.md

 ### Memory layout

-Carbon will need some way for users to specify the memory layout of class types, such as controlling the packing and alignment for the whole type or individual members.
+Carbon will need some way for users to specify the memory layout of class types beyond simple ordering of fields, such as controlling the packing and alignment for the whole type or individual members.